I’d like to take you back in time six years, to a time when the world of blogging was very different.

 We failed to buy the software required to make growth sustainable or to make the customer experience a flawless one.

 The chief culprit here was membership software.
 Fully-featured membership software was required here, so that customers could login and access their purchases.
 Solutions like EDD, WooCommerce and Gumroad didn’t exist, so we went with eJunkie.
 It was pretty ugly but did work.
+We also didn’t choose reliable WordPress hosting (I agree with WPShout’s SiteGround review, and now happily use them).

 Unfortunately, eJunkie didn’t offer any sort of membership management, so instead of spending $180 on the only membership package around, aMember, we settled for something from CodeCanyon that cost $5.
 It did work, but it didn’t work very well.